Pierre Janet: Biography

-Janet studied under Jean-Martin Charcot at the Psychological Laboratory in the Pitié-Salpêtrière Hospital in Paris.
+Janet studied under Jean-Martin Charcot at the Psychological Laboratory in the Salpêtrière Hospital in Paris.
 He first published the results of his research in his philosophy thesis in 1889 and in his medical thesis, L'état mental des hystériques, in 1892.
 He earned a medical doctorate the following year after completing a study on the mental state of hysterics.

 In 1898, Janet was appointed lecturer in psychology at the Sorbonne.
 In 1901, he founded the French Psychological Society and a year later he attained the chair of experimental and comparative psychology at the Collège de France, a position he held until 1936.
 He was a member of the Institut de France from 1913, and was a central figure in French psychology in the first half of the 20th century.
+He was elected an international honorary member of the American Academy of Arts and Sciences in 1932, a member of the United States National Academy of Sciences in 1938, and an international member of the American Philosophical Society in 1940.

 Theories

 Janet was one of the first people to allege a connection between events in a subject's past life and their present-day trauma, and coined the words "dissociation" and "subconscious".
 His study of the "magnetic passion" or "rapport" between the patient and the hypnotist anticipated later accounts of the transference phenomenon.

 The 20th century saw Janet developing a grand model of the mind in terms of levels of energy, efficiency and social competence, which he set out in publications including Obsessions and Psychasthenia (1903) and From Anguish to Ecstasy (1926), among others.
 In its concern for the construction of the personality in social terms, this model has been compared to the social behaviorism of George Herbert Mead something which explains Lacan's early praise of "Janet, who demonstrated so admirably the signification of feelings of persecution as phenomenological moments in social behaviour".